angelolucas/react-nanodegree-readable/README.md

 # Readable
-##### Udacity React Nanodegree Project
+Udacity React Nanodegree.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-In the project directory, runs:
+This project is composed by Front-end (react) and Server (node).

+## Install and Start
+Front-End:
-### `npm install`
+  - `npm install`
-### `npm start`
+  - `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Server:
+  - `cd server`
+  - `npm install`
+  - `node server`

+Then open [http://localhost:3000] to see your app.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+## Documentation

+### Front-End
+The Front-End was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+You can find the most recent version of the guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

+### Server
+Information about the API server and how to use it can be found in [server/README.md](server/README.md).